Malakoff, New Brunswick

-Malakoff is a Canadian rural community in Westmorland County, New Brunswick located approximately 4 kilometres southeast of Scoudouc.
+Malakoff is a Canadian rural community in Westmorland County, New Brunswick located approximately 4 kilometres southeast of Scoudouc and 19 kilometres east of Moncton.

 History

 Malakoff was originally settled as a farming and lumbering community in 1866, and by 1898 the community was home to 150 people and a store.
 The settlement was named to commemorate the Battle of Malakoff.